15 Ways to Keep Your Child from Developing an Eating Disorder

 Point out that all the models on the magazine covers have been air-brushed; they simply aren't real.
 Terrific videos to show your daughter -- and son! -- are the Dove Evolution of Beauty Video (an ordinary young woman air-brushed into a billboard model) and Diet.com's The PhotoShop Effect (showing how pervasive photoshop is, and how it has created an unrealistic standard of beauty against which we all judge ourselves.)
 Discuss the fact that people with bodies that meet cultural standards of desirability are not any happier.

-3. Commit yourself to model good eating habits.
+3. Commit yourself to model good eating and exercise habits.

-Face it -- Whatever you do, they’ll do.
+Face it -- Whatever you do, your child will do.
+If you enjoy being outside and moving your body, your child will want to join you.
 If you drink soda, they'll drink soda.
 If you snack on that ever-present bowl of carrots, so will they.
-If this seems to you like deprivation, consider that your bad food habits are a sad legacy for your child.
+If this seems to you like deprivation, consider that your bad habits are a sad legacy for your child.
 Aren't you willing to change, to protect your child?
 Your increased health, vitality and good looks will reward you as much as your children asking for more carrots.

 4. Don't talk about dieting.

 In fact, don't diet, just eat healthfully, and make exercise an automatic part of life for everyone in the family.
-Dieting, research tells us, doesn’t work; it creates feelings of deprivation and longing that cause binge eating.
+Research shows that dieting doesn’t work; it creates feelings of deprivation and longing that cause binge eating.
 And it changes body chemistry so that not only do dieters almost always regain the weight, but losing it the next time is even harder.
-Only long-term healthy eating and exercising helps people not only lose weight, but keep it off.
+Only long-term healthy eating and exercising helps people lose weight and keep it off.

 Want to teach your child self-control?
 Start with the idea of listening to your body: "Are you hungry for more?"
 When your child wants sweets, instead of just saying no, which can build up feelings of deprivation, assure your child that sweets will be available another time: "The bakery is always here...we go there for special occasions, not every day."
-Research shows this reduces longings and binges, instead making us feel empowered to make healthy choices.
+Research shows this reduces longings and binges.

 5. Learn the latest in nutrition.